google/generative-ai-go/CONTRIBUTING.md

 ## Contribution process

 1. Clone this repo
-2. Run tests with `go test ./...`
+2. Run tests with `go test ./...`; the "live" tests will be skipped unless a valid API key is set with the `GEMINI_API_KEY` environment variable.
-3. You may need to run "live" tests that talk to a real endpoint; to do so, run `go test -v ./genai/...` passing it your API key with the `-apikey` flag and a model name flag like `-model gemini-1.0-pro`

 ### Code Reviews